psychcomposite/psychcomposite.github.io/framework/primitives/literal.md

 # Literal (L)

->Infrequent or supressed default-mode network activity.
+>Relatively limited daydreaming, reflection, interspection at baseline.

 ## Linkages

 ### Proxies

+* Sensor-type in MBTI
-* Low score on Big-5 Openness to Experience
+* Low score on 'Openness' in the Big Five

-### Partial overlap
+### Neurophysiological presentation

-* Low score on Need for Cognition
+* Infrequent or inhibited default-mode-network activity at baseline, and perhaps even so in the absence of task demands.